Far Right Collection

 Development of the Far Right Collection

 These incidents were followed a few weeks later by the shooting in Los Angeles of four children and staff members in a child care facility run by the North Valley Jewish Center in the San Fernando Valley.
-When the shooter, Buford Furrow, was captured, the police discovered in the truck of his car, a copy of white supremacist Ben Kassen’s book The White Man’s Bible advocating a “racial holy war” in the United States.
-Again, a search was done at the time and it was found that at that point in time, a copy of 1981 book was not available in research libraries.
+When the shooter, Buford Furrow, was captured, the police discovered a copy of white supremacist Ben Kassen’s book The White Man’s Bible advocating a “racial holy war” in the United States in the trunk of his car.
+Again, a search was done at the time and it was found that at that point in time, a copy of the 1981 book was not available in research libraries.
 This resulted in a renewed emphasis on acquiring examples of publications of these groups and individuals whose words had inspired so much hate and violence, yet whose works were largely unavailable for study.
-These efforts, under the general direction of the Associate University Librarian for Collections, led to the Library building over the next few years a collection of over 2,000 pamphlets from extreme right groups, as well as the acquisitions of some hundreds of books, and a number of video and audiotapes produced by these groups.
+These efforts, under the general direction of the Associate University Librarian for Collections, led to the Library building a collection of over 2,000 pamphlets from extreme right groups, as well as the acquisitions of some hundreds of books, and a number of video and audiotapes produced by these groups.
 For a number of these publications, UC Davis is the only library in the United States to own a copy.